christiansany/simple-animate/README.md

 const SimpleAnimate = require('simple-animate');
 ```

-## TODO: Add information for what you can animate and what not

 ## API

 * [animate(el, props [, duration [, easing] [, callback [, forceCallback] ] ] )](#animate) ⇒ <code>Function</code>